-How and What You Think Does Matter
+How You Think about Knee Pain Does Matter

 Change your thinking, and you’ll improve your life, so be guided by the fundamental idea of Truth.
 How can we act correctly and effectively, if we don’t know what is happening and what we ourselves are and what does it mean?
 Here are some famous quotes from people whose opinion I respect: